kevinbdsouza/kevinbdsouza.github.io/_posts/2025-04-12-rlvr-classification.md

   - heuristics
 ---

-When I asked whether a compact 1.5-B parameter model could double as a local land-use classifier, I was really probing two things at once:
+I wanted to know whether a compact 1.5-B parameter model could learn to be spatial classifier, and this means probing two things at once:
 1. Expressive power: do today’s distilled language models understand enough geography and have enough spatial awareness to be decision makers?
 2. RLVR: can reinforcement learning from verifiable rewards (RLVR) scale beyond familiar domains?